Royal succession bills and acts: William and Mary

 Historical precedence of prior succession acts usually determines later succession issues.
 There are several events in the history of royal successions showing why succession acts were necessary at the time of their creation.
-The Bill of Rights 1688 came about as a consequence of the circumstances after the Restoration of the Monarchy in 1660, and the successions of William III and Mary II, who became regents in return for accepting this Bill of Rights, and a new Coronation Oath Act 1688, from the Convention Parliament.
+The Bill of Rights 1688 came about as a consequence of the circumstances after the Restoration of the Monarchy in 1660, and the successions of William III and Mary II, who became regents in return for accepting this Bill of Rights, and a new Coronation Oath Act 1688 (1 Will. & Mar. c.
+6), from the Convention Parliament.

 The Bill of Rights limited royal power and established the supremacy of Parliament.
 This rights bill also established the frequency of parliaments, freedom of speech in parliament, debates or proceedings not to be questioned out of parliament.
 This Bill also especially established that; "without parliamentary consent the king could not"; suspend or create laws, raise taxes by prerogative, or raise a standing army in peace time.

 The Oath Act reiterated precedent that "By the Law and Ancient Usage of this Realm" monarchs of England took a solemn coronation oath to maintain the statute laws and customs of the country and of its inhabitants.
 This established a new coronation oath to be taken by future monarchs.
 This oath was different from the traditional coronation oath which recognized laws as being the grant of the King, whereas the Act's new oath sought the King to rule according to the law agreed in parliament.

 Edward VIII

 His Majesty's Declaration of Abdication Act 1936 (1 Edw.
-8 & 1 Geo.
-6 c.
+8. & 1 Geo.
+6. c.
 3), was the Act of the British Parliament that recognized and ratified the abdication of King Edward VIII from the throne of the United Kingdom and the dominions of the British Commonwealth, and passed succession to his brother Prince Albert, Duke of York (who became King George VI).
 The Act also excluded any possible future descendants of Edward from the line of succession.
 Edward VIII abdicated in order to marry his lover, Wallis Simpson, after facing opposition from the governments of the United Kingdom and the British dominions.
 Although Edward VIII had signed a declaration of abdication the previous day (10 December 1936), he was still King until he gave royal assent to this Act, which occurred on 11 December.
 The Act was passed through the Houses of Parliament in one day, with no amendments.